-If you all eat well you could easily be full untill dinner with all the options they have.
+If you all eat well you could easily be full until dinner with all the options they have.

 Dinner at Legoland Hotel Florida

-Our first trip we added the Dinner buffet for $50 for the 4 of us.
-I wasn’t too impress with it.
+On our first trip, we added the Dinner buffet for $50 for the 4 of us.
+I wasn’t too impressed with it.
 The option included bbq ribs but all I can remember was I just didn’t enjoy it and felt we could spend $50 on a more enjoyable meal pretty easily.
 So this trip we did just that.

-Our second night we ordered from a local pizzeria.
+On our second night, we ordered from a local pizzeria.
 The kids split a spaghetti and meatball meal with potato soup as the side.
 My husband got a chicken parm meal with side salad and rolls (it came with pasta too) and I had a deluxe steak Stromboli with onions peppers and mushrooms.
-Total came to $37 including delivery fee.
-We had leftovers of about half the chicken parm, half the Stromboli and half the salad and rolls.
+The total came to $37 including the delivery fee.
+We had leftovers of about half the chicken parm, half the Stromboli, and half the salad and rolls.
 I knew we should have split a meal but we were so hungry after a full day in the park.
-You can definitely order an entree for 2 , even 2 adults to split.
+You can definitely order an entree for 2, even 2 adults to split.
 We packed it in the fridge and ended up taking it to the park for lunch- well my lunch.
-The kids and my husband had pbj both days at the parks.
+The kids and my husband had PBJ both days at the parks.

 The Skyline Lounge

 There’s another restaurant called Skyline Lounge that is adjacent to the Castle/Boat play structures.
 This makes it ideal for having a quick bite or some drinks while the kids play.
-We personal have not eaten or had a drink there.
+We personally have not eaten or had a drink there.
 They changed the layout by adding couches facing the play area so the restaurant feels much more separated than it did before.
-I personally liked the old lay out better which provided more seating for those not eating at the restaurant.
+I personally liked the old layout better which provided more seating for those not eating at the restaurant.

 LEGOLAND Hotel Food

 - Breakfast is included and it’s really a large meal.
-Bring some bread and grab some peanut butter and jelly from breakfast and make sanwhiches for lunch to save even more.
+Bring some bread and grab some peanut butter and jelly from breakfast and make sandwiches for lunch to save even more.

 - While dinner isn’t included the price of the dinner buffet is rather reasonable.
-There’s also tons of affordable options nearby or for delivery including pizza .
+There are also tons of affordable options nearby or for delivery including pizza.

-- We did not experience the Legolad Hotel room service or check to see if it’s offered.
+- We did not experience the Legoland Hotel room service or check to see if it’s offered.
 I did read at some Legoland hotels You can get a pizza to go at Bricks.